thwill1000/mmb4l/README.md

   * `MM.INFO(HPOS)`
      * Gets the current horizontal position (in characters) following the last `PRINT` command.
-         * `OPTION CONSOLE PIXEL` can be used to change this to return a value in pixels based on a nominal 8x12 font.
+         * `OPTION RESOLUTION PIXEL` can be used to change this to return a value in pixels based on a nominal 8x12 font.
      * Unlike the PicoMite, drawing graphics and using the TEXT command does not change the reported position.

  * `MM.INFO(HRES)`
      * Gets the height of the current graphics window in pixels.
      * If no graphics window is selected then returns the height of the console in characters.
-         * `OPTION CONSOLE PIXEL` can be used to change this to return a value in pixels based on a nominal 8x12 font.
+         * `OPTION RESOLUTION PIXEL` can be used to change this to return a value in pixels based on a nominal 8x12 font.

  * `MM.INFO(LINE)`
      *  Gets the current MMBasic line number being executed.